scgbern/scgpico/content/research/moldabledebugger/index.md

 #A quick example
 Have you ever had problems with identifying the difference between an expected result and the actual result when an equality assertion failed in a test case?
 It can be a daunting task especially if you have to compare two long collections or strings.

-Letâs look at an example.
+Let's look at an example.
 The code below simulates a problem in a test that compares two seemingly similar collections.
 As an exercise, execute this in a Moose image and find where the difference comes from in the debugger.
 Seriously, please give it a try before going on.
 It only takes a couple of minutes:

 -  Download and run the [latest Moose 5.0 image](http://www.moosetechnology.org/download/5.0)
 -  Open a Workspace and execute the below code.